raymondr/raymondr.github.io/_posts/2022-04-14-electric-car-prius-comparison.markdown

 2.23 lbs of co2[^2] is emitted per kwh of coal generated electricity.
 One third of Fort Collins' energy is from coal[^3] right now.
 Tesla Y will cause Rawhide (our local power plant) to emit **10.41 pounds** for 56 miles.
 When more coal is burned it will raise this.
 When less is burned it will lower it.
-If our energy was all from natural gas it would be 12.74 pounds for 56 miles.
+For comparison, natural gas emits .91 lbs of carbon per kwh.

 Caveats:
 - These are variable costs.
 I don't know the fixed carbon costs of manufacturing a Prius vs. Tesla.